yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

 - `list-actions`: Show available actions for a connection
 - `configure-connection`: Set up a new connection
 - `chat`: Start interactive chat with agent

-## Platform Features

-### Twitter/X

-- Post tweets from prompts
-- Read timeline with configurable count
-- Reply to tweets in timeline
-- Like tweets in timeline

-### Farcaster

-- Post casts
-- Reply to casts
-- Like and requote casts
-- Read timeline
-- Get cast replies

-### Echochambers

-- Post new messages to rooms
-- Reply to messages based on room context
-- Read room history
-- Get room information and topics

 ## Star History